-CHICAGO (WLS) -- The owner of a 6-month old fox named Loki said he is back home after disappearing last month.
-The rare white coated leucistic fox had been spotted in the Austin neighborhood on Chicago's West Side for the past few weeks, relaxing on residential rooftops and roaming backyards.
+CHICAGO (WLS) -- For weeks, a white-furred animal has been spotted in the Austin neighborhood on Chicago's West Side, relaxing on residential rooftops and roaming backyards.

 The mystery was sparked by the leucistic fox's unique coloring.